← Back to Plugins

 Possible values are: xs, sm, md, lg, xl, 2xl, 3xl, 4xl, 5xl, 6xl, 7xl.

 By default, the package redirects the user to the admin dashboard after successfully completing the onboarding flow.
-However, you may customize the route that it used in the filament-onboard.redirect-route config.
+However, you may customize the route that it used using the $plugin->redirectRoute().

 Make sure to add a route and not a url.
 Inputting a url won't work, only routes do.